dragonflydb/documentation/README.md

-# Website
+# Dragonfly Documentation Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+[Read the docs here](https://docusaurus.io/docs).

 ### Installation

 ```
-$ yarn
+$ npm install
 ```

 ### Local Development

 ```
-$ yarn start
+$ npm start
 ```

-This command starts a local development server and opens up a browser window.
+This command starts a local development server and opens up a browser window http://localhost:3000.
 Most changes are reflected live without having to restart the server.

 ### Build

 ```
-$ yarn build
+$ npm build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.